-RMP Element Description SPSO Statement Evidence The SPSO's information sharing powers have been extended.
+RMP Element Description SPSO Statement Evidence The SPSO started using Objective Connect for secure file sharing in 2020.
+Transport of hard-copy case files and other sensitive documents to approved locations out of the office is provided by an approved courier contractor only.
+The current contractor is Eagle Couriers.
+The SPSO's information sharing powers have been extended.
 SPSO are also part of the Sharing Intelligence for Health and Care group which has an emerging concerns protocol.
-A new information sharing policy is being drafted
+A new information sharing policy has been created